What Happens If You Mix Premium And Regular Gas?

 Filling Gas In A Premium Car

-Higher-compression engines, like those with forced induction (i.e., turbocharged), are engineered to extract as much performance out of a motor as possible.
+Higher-compression engines, like those with forced induction (i.e., turbocharged), are engineered to extract as much energy out of a motor as possible.

-However, they also create additional pressure and warmth, which might result in early ignition of lower-quality fuel, a problem that may result in engine knock.
+However, they also create supplementary pressure and heat, which might result in early ignition of lower-quality fuel, a problem that may lead to engine knock.

 Engine knock, or “pinging,” essentially means the air/fuel mixture inside the combustion chamber is not igniting evenly.
-While the sporadic knock is acceptable, persistent knocking can cause lasting damage to crucial engine components, including the pistons, crankshaft bearings, and cylinder walls.
+While the occasional knock is acceptable, persistent knocking can cause lasting damage to vital engine components, including the pistons, crankshaft bearings, and cylinder walls.

 Unsure what engine knock sounds like?
 This short video from YouTube’s Motorcarnut provides an excellent illustration.